Irreligion in Pakistan

 Irreligion is present among a minority of mainly young people in Pakistan.
 Atheists in Pakistan face discrimination, persecution, and prejudice in society.
 Pakistan is reported by some sources to be among the thirteen countries where atheism can attract capital punishment, but according to the Library of Congress of the United States, "there is no specific statutory law that criminalizes apostasy in Pakistan."
 On the other hand, the Pakistani government can impose the death penalty for blasphemy.
+The country's appeasement of Radical Islam has been attributed as the cause for increase in the number of atheists in the country.

-Pakistani blogger Ayaz Nizami, the Vice President of Atheist & Agnostic Alliance Pakistan and founder of the website realisticapproach.org, an Urdu website about atheism, is currently detained under the charges of blasphemy and could face the death penalty.
+Pakistani blogger Ayaz Nizami (pseudonym for Abdul Waheed), the Vice President of Atheist & Agnostic Alliance Pakistan and founder of the website realisticapproach.org, an Urdu website about atheism, was detained under the charges of blasphemy and was sentenced with death penalty in January 2021.
 This happened shortly after former Prime Minister of Pakistan Nawaz Sharif supported a crackdown on blasphemous material posted on social media and described blasphemy as an "unpardonable offence" in March 2017.

 Many atheists in Pakistan have been lynched and imprisoned over unsubstantiated allegations of blasphemy.
 When the state initiated a full-fledged crackdown on atheism starting 2017, it has become worse with secular bloggers being kidnapped and the government running advertisements urging people to identify blasphemers among them and the highest judges declaring such people to be terrorists.